purz1/cml-tfr/README.md

 # 📄CML-TFR project

-This repository contains the code used to analyze cytomorphology data in the manuscript:

-**Title**: *Granulocyte Abundance and Maturation State at Diagnosis Predicts Treatment-Free Remission in CML*
+This repository contains the code used to analyze cytomorphology data in the manuscript: **Granulocyte Abundance and Maturation State at Diagnosis Predicts Treatment-Free Remission in CML**
-**First author**: Mikko Purhonen

 ---

 ## Dependencies